Sea level rise

 During the winter months of 2020 ‘Surge’ underwent its first phase of development at Boston Center for the Arts (supported by the Boston Dancemakers Residency).
 The initial research consisted of Dr. Pratt meeting with Stinnett and her team of dancer-collaborators over a period of 6 weeks to explain key scientific principles of ocean dynamics.

-Jacob’s Pillow (Beckett, MA), Vineyard Arts Project (Martha’s Vineyard), and Boston Center for the Arts (Boston South End) had committed to hosting the company for residencies and performances in the spring and summer months of 2020, but these engagements were canceled due to COVID-19 closures.
+Jacob’s Pillow (Beckett, MA) and Boston Center for the Arts (Boston South End) had committed to hosting the company for residencies and performances in the spring and summer months of 2020, but these engagements were canceled due to COVID-19 closures.
+BDT resumed its in-person development of 'Surge' with Dr. Pratt at The Vineyard Arts Project (Martha's Vineyard) and Movement Arts Gloucester MA (MAGMA) in the summer of 2021.

-Massachusetts Rivers Alliance (Cambridge, MA) co-presents with BDT an artist talk with Stinnett about SURGE.
+Massachusetts Rivers Alliance (Cambridge, MA) co-presented with BDT an artist talk with Stinnett about SURGE.

 Woods Hole Oceanographic Institution (Falmouth, MA) provides access to science researchers for interviews on the campus and virtually presents an excerpt of SURGE.